 2. Think about buying used

 Another way to increase your buying power is to look at used vehicles.
 As humans, we’re hard-wired to be attracted to bright and shiny — especially around the car dealership.
-But there are some incredible deals to be had on used cars, and more often than not, the technological differences between a model from 2017 and one from 2022 are slim-to-none.
+But there are some solid deals to be had on used cars, and more often than not, the technological differences aren’t that big as long as you’re looking at models from the last 2 to 3 years.

 Remember, though, that many used cars are no longer under warranty and could have hidden mechanical problems, so consider asking for a detailed CARFAX report before you buy.
 Also, keep an eye out for the going rates using Kelley Blue Book or Edmunds, and consider bypassing the headache that comes from haggling with a salesperson by using haggle-free options like CarMax or Carvana.